Azimuth1/azimuth1-website/_posts/2016-01-11-sensor-fusion.md

 ### Quick Start Guide

 Click the "Calculate" button to generate probabiilties updated through Bayesian reasoning after 10 simulated sensor observations.

-You can change the values of each observation's Sensor Accuracy and the resulting detection reading from the sensor.
+You can change the <!--more--> values of each observation's Sensor Accuracy and the resulting detection reading from the sensor.

 <div class="container"> &nbsp; &nbsp;
 <table id="assumptions" border="1">